CoLRev-Environment/colrev/docs/source/dev_docs/setup/macos_vm.rst

 **Setup your own virtual machine from scratch**

-If you want to setup your own virtual machine from scratch, please contiue with the steps in :doc:`"Setup part 1: Docker" <dev_docs/setup/part_1_docker>`.
+If you want to setup your own virtual machine from scratch, please contiue with the :doc:`setup </dev_docs/setup/part_1_docker>`.